How to nail B2B content writing - the definitive guide backed by psychology

 MYOB

-This is a SaaS (software as a service) system designed to help businesses in Australia and New Zealand achieve keep track of their finances.
+This is a SaaS (Software as a Service) system designed to help businesses in Australia and New Zealand manage their finances effectively.
 Their primary focus is to educate and help solve accounting and bookkeeping problems businesses have.
 The solution is sometimes interconnected with the SaaS solution they offer, but it is not necessarily always the case.

 HubSpot